-Fair play is the guiding principle of the ISC and SCNI's Code of Ethics and Good Practice for Children's Sport.
+Fair play is the guiding principle of the ISC and SNI's Code of Ethics and Good Practice for Children's Sport.

 All children's sport should be conducted in an atmosphere of fair play.
-Ireland has contributed and is committed to the European Code of Sports Ethics, which defines fair play as: "much more than playing within the rules".
+The UK and Ireland have contributed and are committed to the European Code of Sports Ethics, which defines fair play as: "much more than playing within the rules".
 It incorporates the concepts of friendship, respect for others and always playing with the right spirit.
 Fair play is defined as a way of thinking, not just behaving.
 It incorporates issues concerned with the elimination of opportunities, excessive commercialisation and corruption.
 (European Sports Charter and Code of Ethics, Council of Europe, 1993).